Travis Buck

-Travis George Buck (born November 18, 1983) is an American baseball coach former professional outfielder, who is currently an assistant coach for Loyola Marymount.
-He played in Major League Baseball (MLB) for the Oakland Athletics, Cleveland Indians and Houston Astros.
+Travis George Buck (born November 18, 1983) is an American baseball coach and former professional outfielder, who is an assistant for the University of Oregon in Eugene.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Cleveland Indians, and Houston Astros, and was an assistant coach for Loyola Marymount University near Marina del Rey, California in Los Angeles.

 College career

-Buck attended Richland High School before enrolling at Arizona State University.
+Buck attended Richland High School in Richland, Washington before enrolling at Arizona State University in Tempe.
 He played college baseball for the Arizona State Sun Devils baseball team from -.
 He is eighth in the ASU all-time hits category with 272, and his 110 hits in 2005 are the ninth-most in Sun Devils history.
 In and 2005, he was selected as a Pac-10 Conference All-Star outfielder, and in 2004 he helped lead Team USA to a gold medal in the World University Baseball Championship, finishing second on Team USA hitting .412 (28-for-68) with two doubles, two home runs and 14 RBI.
 He won the Pac-10 Player-of-the-week award in consecutive weeks in 2004, a feat that was not repeated by a Sun Devil until Ike Davis in 2007.